An Australian cyclist has died after being hit by a car. Police arrested her husband

 "Our condolences go to Melissa's family, friends and the cycling community at this extremely difficult time," the committee said.

-In a statement, the South Australia Police said a 32-year-old Medindie woman suffered "serious injuries" and later died in the hospital after she was hit by a car Saturday evening.
+In a statement, the South Australia Police said a 32-year-old woman from Medindie, an Adelaide suburb, suffered "serious injuries" and later died in the hospital after she was hit by a car Saturday evening.

 Police arrested a 33-year-old Medindie man — who they said knew the victim — and charged him with causing death by dangerous driving, driving without due care and endangering life.
 He was bailed and is due to appear in the Adelaide Magistrates Court on March 13, police said.